Towards a theory of dissipative Dark Matter I: the Born limit: Energy-differential cross sections

 \subsubsection{Scattering of distinguishable particles}

-We start by discussing quadruopole radiation for distinguishable DM particle scattering, i.e., the limit of canceling coupling-to-mass ratios of the DM pair. \paragraph{Long-range mediation} In the case of a long-range mediated force, the mediator is the same as the emitted particle.
+We start by discussing quadrupole radiation for distinguishable DM particle scattering, i.e., the limit of canceling coupling-to-mass ratios of the DM pair. \paragraph{Long-range mediation} In the case of a long-range mediated force, the mediator is the same as the emitted particle.
 The squared emission amplitude, averaged over initial spins, summed over final spins, and averaged over the direction of the emitted particle reads

-Here, $(\alpha, \beta)$ are model-dependent numerical coefficients that are provided below.
+Here, $\Hat{v}_{i,f} = \vec{v}_{i,f} /|\vec{v}_{i,f}|$ and $(\alpha, \beta)$ are model-dependent numerical coefficients that are provided below.
 The squared amplitudes are obtained by taking the transverse polarization sum in the case of vector boson emission.
-The averaging over the direction of the emitted particle involves the identities
+The averaging over the direction of the emitted particle involves the identities given in~\eqref{averagingquadrupole1} and~\eqref{averagingquadrupole2}.

 At quadrupole order, the universality of emission amplitudes in the NR expansion across the various cases is now lost, so that the additional coefficients $\alpha$ and $\beta$ parameterizing the differences are introduced.
-This stems from differing NR currents for scalar and vector emission from fermions at this order in the $v_i$-expansion and a lost symmetry under the exchange of $\vec q$ and $\vec e$; see the respective equations~\ref{withemissionYukaq} and~\ref{withemissionQED} in App.~\ref{scalarvsgauge}.
+The model dependence stems from differing NR currents for scalar and vector emission from fermions at this order in the $v_i$-expansion and a loss of symmetry under the exchange of $\vec q $ and $\vec{e}^{*}$; see the respective equations~\ref{withemissionYukaq} and~\ref{withemissionQED} in App.~\ref{scalarvsgauge}.
 The quadrupole emission factors, together with those coefficients, read

 The energy-differential cross section associated with the quadrupole emission amplitude~\eqref{generalquadrupole} is given by

 For vector emission, this expression agrees with the Born limit of~\cite{Pradler:2020znn}.